Test in a live environment

 Once you have installed Visual Studio, ASP.NET, and IronXL, you can create a new ASP.NET project in Visual Studio and begin writing code to export Excel to different formats using IronXL.

 To make use of the IronXL library, you must create a .NET project in Visual Studio.
 While any version of Visual Studio can be used, it is recommended to use the latest version.
 You can choose from various project templates, such as Windows Forms, depending on your requirements.
-To simplify the process for this tutorial, we will be using the Console Application.
+To simplify the process, this tutorial will be using the Console Application.

 New project window